-In today’s interview, I get to speak with a sports medicine and exercise physician, Dr Paul Mason, all about lectins and how they could be impacting us.
+In today’s interview, I get to speak with Australian sports medicine and exercise physician, Dr Paul Mason.

 Years ago, Paul developed an interest in the low-carb/ketogenic diet and adapted this approach both in his own life and when treating patients.

 Today, however, we get a chance to talk more about another contributor – that in addition to carbohydrates – could be affecting the success people have on the low-carb/keto diets.
 Today, we are talking about lectins.